kshedden/workshops/ds-academy/foundations.md

 - [Calculus](https://en.wikipedia.org/wiki/Calculus) is the study of smooth functions for which it is possible to rigorously quantify their rate of change.
-It also develops a type of _infinitessimal summation_ for the values taken on by smooth functions.
+It also develops a type of _infinitesimal summation_ for the values taken on by smooth functions.
 These two tasks broadly correspond to the two branches of calculus: differential and integral.